ViLinh27/vilinh27-rooms/README.md

 ### linking the approporiate components to the right journal path

 I forgot to add the new paths to the Route in App.js so I couldn't connect the journal path property in JournalBook to the right compnents and the right data path before I did that.

+### Modal Journal page not working and the label not showing up on journal card

+Issues at hand seem to be how props are being passed from one file to another and some styling problems.

+#### In JournalPageModal:

+The props are being defined separetely instead of one props object.
+I did the props object approach in the art room after all.
+It looks like i can just add brackets to make all the props one object prop

+The open prop is not being received correctly either.
+What needs to be tehre is a boolean that can be open or close not a handler function

+#### In JournalPageCard:

+Gotta fix how open prop is being passed in after modal fix since we need to pass in boolean instead of the handler functions

+#### label not showing up outside modal on main card

+Styling issues in summary.
+Note the paper wrapper in JounralPageCard.
+Note the Button too.
+It looks like the image is pushing the button out too much relative to the button.

+I tried moving around some wrappers.
+It looks like the page label doesn't show up inside the modal too, so there could be an issue with how the page label is being passed?

+More on the pageLabel property now showing up: